Itchy Throat Cough: Causes, Remedies and Prevention

 Other Symptoms

 Other symptoms that can accompany an itchy throat cough include a hoarse voice, difficulty swallowing, and shortness of breath.
+A tickly throat can also be a symptom that accompanies an itchy throat cough.
 If these symptoms persist or are severe, medical attention should be sought.

 How Does Sensory Fiber Pathways Relate to Itching and Cough?